isomerpages/pa-kembangancc/pages/Kembangan Chai Chee.md

 CCs located within Kembangan-Chai Chee division:<br>
 <ol>
 	<li>Kampong Kembangan CC</li>
-		<div>Located just five minutes walk away from Kembangan MRT station, Kampong Kembangan CC is situated at a convenient location where residents can engage in sports and activities such as badminton and pickle ball.
+		<div>A five-minute walk away from Kembangan MRT station, Kampong Kembangan CC is situated at a convenient location where residents can engage in sports and activities such as badminton and pickle ball.
 Residents may also register for classes such as ballet and taekwondo.
 	<li>Kampong Ubi CC</li>
 			<div>Kampong Ubi CC is located near Eunos MRT station.
 <ol>